CH101 - The First Century

 Outreach to the Gentiles

-According to Acts, a young man named Saul was present (and may have had been in charge) when Stephen was stoned.
+According to Acts, a young man named Saul was present (and may have been in charge) when Stephen was stoned.
 Acts gives an account of this man as he travels through the region "breathing threats and murder against the disciples of the Lord" (Acts 9:1).
 Saul embodies the earliest opposition to the primitive church as a Jewish sect.
 The radical view that Jesus was the promised Messiah, coupled with the anti-Temple worship preached by the Hellenized Jewish believers, gave rise to a militant opposition.
 It appears that some of the existing Jewish leadership made an attempt to stamp out this new sect and Saul appears to have been a leader in this movement.

-go to page 4 - Conversion of Paul
+top of page | go to page 4 - Conversion of Paul